 - Immunologist Michel Sadelain, Director of the Center for Cell Engineering at MSK, received the 2019 Inserm International Prize.
 Dr. Sadelain received the award for his research on chimeric antigen receptors (CARs) and their use in providing tailored cancer treatment to patients.

 - Scott Lowe, Chair of the Cancer Biology and Genetics Program at SKI, has been elected to the National Academy of Medicine (NAM).
-Dr. Lowe was recognized by the academy for his pioneering work in the characterization of tumor suppressor gene networks and their involvement in carcinogenesis, therapeutic resistance, and cellular senescence.

 - Dinshaw Patel, who holds the Abby Rockefeller Mauzé Chair in Experimental Therapeutics at MSK and is a Member of the Structural Biology Program at SKI, is the recipient of the inaugural C.C.
 Tan Life Science International Collaboration Award.
 He was chosen in recognition of his lifetime contributions to the field of life sciences, especially related to the training of Chinese scientists who have returned to faculty positions in China.